 \subsection{Additional Ablation Study - Parameter Locking}

 \vsp Following \cite{LiT}, we evaluated the performance on our CLIP-MIL method under several parameter-locking as well as "intermediate" states.
 We refer to locked parameters as parameters that do not change during training.
-The five different options are: (i) \textit{Unlocked:} Let both $\mathcal{M}_I$ and $\mathcal{M}_T$ train during fine-tuning. (ii) \textit{Locked Image:} Lock $\mathcal{M}_I$ and only let $\mathcal{M}_T$ train. (iii) \textit{Locked Text:} Lock $\mathcal{M}_T$ and only let $\mathcal{M}_I$ train. (iv) \textit{Locked*:} Lock both $\mathcal{M}_I$ and $\mathcal{M}_T$ except the last ``text projection'' layer in $\mathcal{M}_T$. (v) Finally we adapt to V\&L model use the Low-Rank Adapters (LoRA)~\cite{lora} based method that allows us to interpolate between the \textit{Unlocked} (rank $r=512$) and the \textit{Locked Image} (rank $r=0$) variants by changing the rank of the added residual adapters weight matrices.
+The five different options are: (i) \textit{Unlocked:} Let both $\mathcal{M}_I$ and $\mathcal{M}_T$ train during fine-tuning. (ii) \textit{Locked Image:} Lock $\mathcal{M}_I$ and only let $\mathcal{M}_T$ train. (iii) \textit{Locked Text:} Lock $\mathcal{M}_T$ and only let $\mathcal{M}_I$ train. (iv) \textit{Locked*:} Lock both $\mathcal{M}_I$ and $\mathcal{M}_T$ except the last ``text projection'' layer in $\mathcal{M}_T$. (v) CLIP-LoRA as detailed in ~\nameref{sec:clip-lora} sub section.
 Table~\ref{tab:ablation-freeze} clearly shows the trade-offs between locking and unlocking the image encoder $\mathcal{M}_I$, with up to $2.1\%$ relative improvements in some cases.
 More importantly this could be further significantly improved by low-rank intermediate variants with up to 2-3\% additional improvement.
 Notice that no parameters are added as these adapters are only used for training and are fully collapsed into the model parameters at inference time.
-We believe that this shows that some adaptation to the
+We believe that this shows that some adaptation to the full model can help.

 \vsp